saliherdemk/osu-dataset-generator/README.md

 `beatmaps.csv`, `hit_objects.csv`, `timing_points.csv` and `audio` folder which contains only the song audio file.

-Get beatmaps metadata and add to the dataset.
-For that, you need an OAuth key from osu.
-Get your `client id` and your `client secret` and paste into the `.env` file which you will create in base folder.
+Next, retrieve beatmap metadata and add it to the dataset.
+For this, you need an OAuth key from osu.
+Get your client id and client secret, then paste them into a `.env` file, which you will create in the base folder.

 ```
 python Dataset/add_beatmaps_metadata.py --dataset_folder=/home/saliherdemk/dataset